-The APRStt concept has been around since the turn of the Century but saw usage in only a few limited situations due to the need for specialized hardware.
+The APRStt concept has been around since the turn of the Century but saw usage in only a few limited situations due to the need for specialized hardware and customized programming for different events.
 This implementation provides a new level of functionality and flexibility which will allow the APRStt concept to be used in many new situations by changing only a configuration file or two.